AramCZdev/YouJust/README.md

 # YouJust
-Beginner-friendly CLI wrapper for Debian-based Linux commands
+A simple command-line tool that translates beginner-friendly commands into Linux terminal commands